-We currently have strong partnership working practices and forums which will be used to implement actions.
-The recent review of the structure of the partnership has helped to strengthen governance structures and will help with the delivery of the current RDR Actions (see appendix for further details on governance structures).
+We currently have strong partnership working practices and forums which will help with the delivery of the Vision Zero Action Plan.
+The recent review of the structure of the partnership has helped to strengthen governance structures and will help with the delivery of the current RDR Actions (see appendix on page 45 for further details on governance structures).
 To help with the implementation of this strategy across partner organisations, we will look to build Safe System capacity and capability, so interventions are delivered to Safe System principles.

-We all have a role to play to achieve vision zero - it's not enough that somewhere is safer, it must also feel safe to our communities.
+"We all have a role to play to achieve Vision Zero - it's not enough that somewhere is safer, it must also feel safe to our communities.

 To create spaces where we are confident, which feel safe and are accessible to everyone, we must design and build this change in from the start.
-We have to take personal responsibility for preventing and reducing accidents and collisions.
+We have to take personal responsibility for preventing and reducing collisions.